If you are looking for work, network. It is so easy my daughter was able to do it after her first year of college.

 If you are using your network to help you find a job, you must have a listing of the types of jobs you would like to obtain.
 You must make it easy for people in your network to help you.
 A list of the jobs or types of jobs you want makes it possible for those in your network to determine quickly and with ease if they are able to assist you.
 When you give your network guidance, they are able to give you the support you need to find the job you want.

 Most people have heard the expression, “beggars can’t be choosers.”
-I disagree whole-heartedly.
+I disagree wholeheartedly.
 If you are going to beg, I say beg for what you want.
-In the job search setting, this means you must let your network know what kind of job you are looking for, where you want to work, your relocation preference and desired salary range.
+In the job search setting, this means you must let your network know what kind of job you are looking for, where you want to work, your relocation preference, and your desired salary range.
 This information is important because it helps determine the assistance you need and that your network will provide.

-“I believe every working mom can succeed and be happy with the right encouragement, inspiration and motivation and that is why I created the Janeane’s World blog.
-It is also why I work every day to create resources designed to encourage, inspire and motivate women to take action now and be their best at home and work. “
+“I believe everyone can succeed and be happy with the right encouragement, inspiration and motivation and that is why I create resources designed to encourage, inspire and motivate people to be their best at home and work. “

 If you are looking for a new job, I encourage you to use your network both in the real world and online to help you reach your goals.
 Take time today to look at where you are in your current job search and come up with a plan to get the job you want with the assistance of your network.
 What is the first thing you will do?